 1. Introduction

-The Clark County Treasurer’s Office (Treasurer) provides revenue collection and distribution, banking, financial reporting, investment, and debt management services.
-These services are provided to the county and its junior taxing districts, including school, fire, cemetery, water, and other special purpose districts.
-The county has approximately 511,404 residents.
-Each year, the Treasurer bills, collects, and distributes property related taxes from its residents to fund important district services.
+The Clark County Treasurer’s Office (Treasurer) provides property tax revenue collection and distribution, banking, financial reporting, investment, and debt management services.
+These services are provided to the county and relevant municipal corporations, including school, fire, cemetery, water, and other special purpose districts.
+Qualifying federally recognized tribes are also eligible to receive investment services.

-Funds not needed for immediate expenditure are invested in the Clark County Investment Pool (Pool) which is managed by the Treasurer.
-Participation in the Pool requires an executed Investment Services Agreement with the Treasurer.
+Funds held by the Treasurer that are not needed for immediate expenditure are invested in the Clark County Investment Pool (Pool) which is managed by the Treasurer.
+Municipal corporations and federally qualified tribes must have an executed Investment Services Agreement with the Treasurer to become Pool Participants (Participants).
 The average annual balance of funds invested in the Pool ranges between $1 - $1.5 billion.
-The balance depends upon participants’ bond issues and annual property tax cycles.
+The balance depends upon Participants’ bond issues and annual property tax cycles.

-The purpose of the Clark County Investment Policy (Policy) is to establish investment objectives, delegation of authority, standards of prudence, eligible investments and transactions, internal controls, reporting requirements, safekeeping and custodial procedures necessary for the prudent management and investment of public funds in the custody of the Treasurer.

 2. Scope

-This Policy applies to all financial assets held or controlled by the Treasurer other than trust fund assets held by third parties.
-This includes funds where the Treasurer is the Treasurer or ex-officio Treasurer for Participants that have an executed Investment Services Agreement with the Treasurer to have this function performed on their behalf.
-Examples of funds include General Funds, Special Revenue Funds, Capital Project Funds, Enterprise Funds, Debt Service Funds, Insurance Funds, Transportation Vehicle Funds, and Agency Funds.
-These funds are administered by Fund Managers who are authorized to act on behalf of relevant municipal corporations, as well as Clark County.
-In addition, any new fund created by the Participants shall comply with this Policy.
+The Clark County Investment Policy (Policy) applies to all funds invested in the Pool, including all financial assets held or controlled by the Treasurer.
+Types of Participant funds invested in the Pool include General, Special Revenue, Capital Project, Enterprise, Debt Service, Insurance, Transportation, and Agency funds.
+New funds invested by Participants shall comply with this Policy.

-Operational aspects of the Pool are contained in Section XXVII.
 Pool securities and securities invested outside the Pool are collectively referred to as the “Portfolio”.

+The Policy does not apply to trust fund assets held by third parties and all other aspects of fund management including revenue and expenditures, which are controlled by Participants.

-3. Policy
+3. Policy Statement

+This Policy establishes investment objectives, delegation of authority, standards of prudence, eligible investments and transactions, internal controls, reporting requirements, safekeeping and custodial procedures necessary for the prudent management and investment of public funds in the custody of the Treasurer.

-The Treasurer will invest public funds in accordance with all federal, state, and local governing statutes.
-The Treasurer will invest public funds in a manner that preserves capital and ensures the protection of investment principal, allows adequate liquidity for any relevant municipal corporations (Participants), and achieves the highest investment return consistent with the primary objectives of safety and liquidity.
+As detailed throughout the Policy, the Treasurer will invest public funds in accordance with all federal, state, and local governing statutes.
+Additionally, the Treasurer will invest public funds in a manner that preserves capital and ensures the protection of investment principal, allows adequate liquidity for Participants, and achieves the highest investment return.

 4. Governing Authority

-Per RCW 36.29.020-022, the Treasurer is required to invest unused funds and is allowed to combine those funds for the purpose of investment in a commingled pool.
+Per RCW 36.29.010-022, the Treasurer is required to invest funds not needed for immediate expenditure and is allowed to combine those funds for the purpose of investment in a commingled pool.

-Per RCW 36.48.070, the Clark County Finance Committee (Finance Committee), which consists of the County Treasurer as Chair, the County Auditor as Secretary, and the Chair of the Clark County Council, is required to approve the Policy and make all appropriate rules and regulations to carry out the provisions of RCW 36.48.010 through 36.48.060.
+Per RCW 36.48.070, the Clark County Finance Committee (Finance Committee), which consists of the County Treasurer as Chair, the County Auditor as Secretary, and the Chair of the Clark County Council as ex officio, is required to approve the Policy and make all appropriate rules and regulations to carry out the provisions of RCW 36.48.010 through 36.48.060.

-XXIV.
-Finance Committee Membership and Purpose

-Per 36.48.070, the Finance Committee consists of the County Treasurer as Chair, the County Auditor as Secretary, and the Chair of the Clark County Council.
-The committee shall approve the Policy and shall make all appropriate rules and regulations to carry out the provisions of RCW 36.48.010 through 36.48.060.